xsduan/unity-hierarchy-folders/README.md

 The hope is to have it be a native component like it is in Unreal.
 (Not necessarily this one specifically, but I'm not opposed to it ;) I've seen paid components for this and frankly for the effort it took me it's a bit of a rip-off to pay any amount for it.
+[Vote for this feature on the Unity Productboard if you agree!](https://portal.productboard.com/ca1chnbwvzw1eg5yjc5rijnj/c/392-hierarchy-folders)